 The Cardiac Kidz were a 1970s San Diego punk band that evolved from the group Glass Onion in 1976.
 Their vinyl records now fetch big money among garage and punk rock collectors.
 One of their earliest TV appearances was on the San Diego morning show Sun Up San Diego with host Jerry Bishop.

-They played clubs and concert venues around town like the now-infamous Spirit club, the Skeleton Club, SDSU's Back Door, the North Park Lions' Club, and the Roxy Theater in PB, though they split after only a few years.
+After making their local live debut at the Spirit on November 29, 1978, they played clubs and concert venues around town like the Skeleton Club, SDSU's Back Door, the North Park Lions' Club, and the Roxy Theater in PB.

 In 2009, Italian label Rave Up Records rereleased the Cardiac Kidz album Get Out!
 San Diego Punk 1978-81, a limited-edition vinyl LP.
 Other vintage San Diego bands with albums on the label include the Tokyos, the Products, and the Injections.
 While Rave Up has issued the vinyl edition, the band itself announced its intent to self-release the album on CD, with a different cover and five extra tracks.